This is the product of original research conducted by our

 Place one file per line which should be exempt from filtering, therefore accessible directly from the web.
 The default settings only include WordPress core files which need to be accessed directly.

 You do not need to add anything that is located wp-admin.
 That folder is always allowed direct access.
 If you want to best protect your site we recommend that you use the Password Protect wp-admin feature of Admin Tools to apply a server-level password protection to your wp-admin folder.
 This will very efficiently protect it from hackers.

 Place one directory per line.
 Only files with extensions matching the “File extensions allowed” will be accessible in these directories.
 Any other file will NOT be allowed to be accessed over the web.

-This is useful for folders which have non-executable files such as
+This is useful for folders which have non-executable files

 Place one directory per line.
 All files in these directories, except those with a .php extension, will be allowed to be accessed directly from the web.
 Please note that this option differs from the one above.
 Directories in this list allow all file extensions, not just the ones listed in “File extensions allowed”.
 Only files with .php and similar extensions (such as .phps, .php5 and so on) are blocked.